How Every Student can Achieve a Minimalist Bedroom

 The backbone of Minimalism centres on making sure your space is free of any clutter, leaving you with only the most vital items needed during your stay.
 This doesn’t have to be taken to any extreme lengths but does generally mean that what should be packed in your suitcase excludes a mass of clothes, ornaments and items that you don’t plan on using daily.
 The aim is to keep surfaces clear and ensure that your room stays simple and manageable, which can make for an overall organised lifestyle altogether.
 A way to go about letting go of excess stuff such as clothing is to bring only clothes that are appropriate for the current season! i.e. take home your boots, puffer jackets, thick jumpers and so on as spring transitions into summer – which will also reduce the overall baggage you bring home at the end of the year!

 If your bedroom has a lack of storage facilities, it is worth purchasing baskets, boxes or rails to help give every item an allocated place.
 This can be chosen in whatever colour scheme you please, but Minimalism points towards neutral tones as the optimal choice to maximise a tranquil feel to the room.
+With the right storage in place, you are on your way to creating the perfect minimalist student bedroom.

 [Student Cribs property at 43 Salisbury Road, Plymouth.]